Kurt Kankan Spellmeyer

 Kurt Spellmeyer is a Zen teacher and professor in the English Department at Rutgers University.

 Zen lineage

 Kurt Spellmeyer, Kankan Roshi, trained with Takabayashi Genki and Kangan Glenn Webb, founders of the Seattle Zen Center.
 In 1985, Spellmeyer completed his training under Webb Roshi and was authorized to teach.
 He received the dharma name Kankan (Ch.
 Guan Han, “Sees the Cold”), at a private ceremony with Webb in 1991.

 Kankan Roshi has practiced Zen meditation for 40 years.
 He has directed the Cold Mountain Sangha since 1994.
 The Cold Mountain (Kanzan) lineage of Rinzai Zen can be traced back to the Han Shan Temple in Suzhou, China.

 Teaching

 From 1985 until 2021, Spellmeyer served as Director of the School of Arts and Sciences Writing Program.
+Spellmeyer earned a PhD from the University of Washington.
 The Writing Program at Rutgers, which offers courses at all levels from developmental writing to advanced writing for the sciences and the professions, currently serves 17,000 each year and employs roughly 250 faculty.